mariodavid/mariodavid.github.io/_posts/2019-01-13-concurrent-usage-prevention-with-locks.md

 {% include image-left.html width="200px" image="zapp-brannigan.png" class="futurama-style" %}

 Sometimes the optimistic locking approach is not appropriate because the system should not lead the user to believe that such operations are possible.
-In this case, the pessimistic locking approach is better suited.
+In this case the pessimistic locking approach is better suited.

-In this case, the user is informed upfront, that another user is doing the wished operation (like changing the customer).
+The user is informed upfront that another user is currently doing the wished operation (like changing the customer).
 This enforces the user to deal with a potential problem upfront.

-In the above <code>Zapp Brannigan</code> scenario, <code>luke</code> would have been informed when opening the Customer editor screen with the information, that <code>leia</code> is already trying to change the customer and would prevent <code>luke</code> from changing the customer all together.
+In the above <code>Zapp Brannigan</code> scenario, <code class="luke">luke</code> would have been informed when opening the Customer editor screen with the information, that <code class="leia">leia</code> is already trying to change the customer and would prevent <code class="luke">luke</code> from changing the customer all together.

 This approach is a little more "secure" in the sense that it notifies the user upfront.
 But also leads to a lot of "false negatives".